JordanHyatt/django-aux/README.md

-# djangster-extras
+#django-aux

-djangster-extras is a hodge podge of extra django resources that could be useful in any project
+django-aux is a hodge podge of extra django resources that could be useful in any project